Blinkit in 2026: ₹13,300 Cr GOV, EBITDA Positive & 45% Market Share

 Conclusion

 Blinkit’s 2025 scorecard shows how fast India’s quick‑commerce race is evolving.
 With record GOV, a fortified 45 % market share, and regulatory green lights, the company now sets the pace—not just for Swiggy Instamart and Zepto but for Zomato’s own legacy business.
-Whether an IPO materialises or not, Blinkit’s surge underscores a fundamental shift in Indian e‑commerce: consumers now expect groceries faster than restaurant meals—and Blinkit is winning that expectation.
+Whether an IPO materialises or not, Blinkit’s surge underscores a fundamental shift in Indian e‑commerce: With EBITDA profitability now achieved, GOV crossing ₹13,300 crore in Q3 FY26, and a $13 billion valuation cementing its position, Blinkit's story has moved from growth-at-all-costs to sustainable market leadership.